-Responsible Investment is defined by the United Nation's 'Principles for Responsible Investment' document as an approach to investing that aims to incorporate environmental, social and governance (ESG) factors into investment decisions, to better manage risk and to generate sustainable, long term returns.
+Responsible Investment is defined by the United Nation's 'Principles for Responsible Investment' as an approach to investing that aims to incorporate environmental, social and governance (ESG) factors into the investment decision making process.
+This is beneficial for the Pension Fund as it helps us to better manage risks, generates more sustainable returns in the long term, diversifies from mainstream asset classes and supports the Councils target for net-zero emissions by 2030.